Chopper1337/blog/output/posts/youtube/index.md

 ### Advantages

-* No advertisements
+* No advertisements (At any point)
-* Downloading of videos within the clients
+* Downloading of videos within the clients (audio and/or video)
 * Open source software you can modify to your liking
 * No cookies, fingerprinting, tracking etc.
 * No algorithm to recommend videos you don't care about
 * You can use any video player you like
 * More choice in playback devices (lightweight clients)

+Those are some of the common advantages between FreeTube and NewPipe.
+The individual clients have some of their own:

-FreeTube can also be used with Invidious, which means you can have zero communication with Google services directly.
+* FreeTube can be used with Invidious (which means you can have zero communication with Google services directly)
+* NewPipe can be used in the background (a "feature" you'd need to pay for in the official YouTube app.)
+* NewPipe can stream from Soundcloud, Bandcamp, FramaTube and media.ccc.de
+* FreeTube has profiles (you can create a profile for a particular group of channels for example)

 ### Disadvantages